alexander-kuzmin-us/Storage-WebApp/README.md

 This project was designed as a data-driven web-based application (app).
 App allows registered by Googlesignin users create, edit and delete their notes, divided into categories.

-This is a main project Full Stack Web Developer Nanodegree on Udacity.

 ## Software tools and skills used in this project

 - HTML